dret/webconcepts/concepts/link-relation/webmention.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/webmention"
 title:         "Link Relation: webmention"
+concept-name:  Link Relation
+concept-value: webmention
 description: "Identifies a target URI that supports the Webmention protocol.
 This allows clients that mention a resource in some form of publishing process to contact that endpoint and inform it that this resource has been mentioned."
 ---